BrentGrammer/Statistics/NOTES/DeepLearning/GradientDescent.md

 - Useful for fitting a line to data points that resemble a line (if the data points plotted do not roughly form a line then this may not be an appropriate method to apply)
 - Deals with numerical data (the output is a real number)
 - Is a form of supervised learning

+### Gradient Accumulation
+- batching data samples (iterating over them) and adding the gradients to weights.
+- This allows you to use cheaper GPUs that have smaller amounts of memory.
+The technique is useful with large sets of data with GPUs that might run out of memory space processing it.
+- RTX consumer Nvidia cards are good and cheaper than enterprise GPUs.
+(Note: You cannot use consumer cards in a data center due to licensing.)